Open Flower Show

 There were over 75 fresh cut flowers, herbs and foliage items in this arrangement.
 I used a combination of dirt and an oasis foam in the center for the cut flowers.
 Then I covered the oasis with dirt so you couldn't see it.
 I used cut flowering vinca vine and wrapped it around the rainbow from both directions, then tucked the ends into the soil.
 The arrangement was completed with a simple bow I made from a fabric ribbon in "rainbow-ish" colors.

-Somewhere Over the Rainbow - Judging Date was Thursday, July 18th, 2013 at 1:00 pm.Click thumbnail to view full-size
+Somewhere Over the Rainbow - Judging Day was Thursday at 1:00 pm.Click thumbnail to view full-size

 Big Bloomers Arrangement - Prize: 3rd Place White Ribbon